 To Feel Happier

-If you feel stress or suffer from anxiety or depression, then why not try to work on your gratitude list each morning and see if you notice any difference after a month to three months.
+If you feel stressed or suffer from anxiety or depression, then why not try to work on your gratitude list each morning and see if you notice any difference after a month to three months.
+Once you develop an attitude of gratitude most people feel happier than they felt before.

 To Exercise More